Women's Reproductive Health

-This section is not just about women ( and men) trying to conceive but also about issues for women like endometriosis, polycystic ovarian syndrome and general painful periods and other issues of the nether regions we are loathe to talk about in public, if at all. ( not sure why this is, societal conditioning?)
+This section is not just about women ( and men) trying to conceive but also about issues for women like endometriosis, polycystic ovarian syndrome and general painful periods, and other issues of the nether regions we are loathed to talk about in public, if at all. (not sure why this is, societal conditioning?)
 Anyway….

 She now sees me once every 8-12 weeks to maintain the results.

 ‘In 2010 (when I was in my early 30’s) I was diagnosed with Stage II endometriosis, suffering excruciatingly painful and prolonged, heavy periods (including severe lower back pain) each menstrual cycle for 18 months previously.
 I had successful keyhole surgery in 2011 with no recurring symptoms for five years.

 Unfortunately, these symptoms returned in June 2016 but were worse than before and now included severe pain during ovulation as well as menstruation.
 These symptoms became debilitating and caused considerable stress and anxiety.
 I was then referred by my GP to an excellent NHS endometriosis clinic.

 However, they were reluctant to perform another procedure (due to scar tissue from the previous surgery).
 They believed it could cause more damage.
 The other options available to manage my symptoms were very limited (and not particularly pleasant in my opinion.)
 I usually try to address any medical issues with complementary/alternative medicine.
 I had excellent results with acupuncture for other conditions in the past so I thought it an option for my endometriosis.